ethanshry/Kraken/README.md

 [![Actions Status](https://github.com/ethanshry/Kraken/workflows/Rust/badge.svg)](https://github.com/ethanshry/Kraken/actions)

-Kraken is a highly-scalable, distributed cloud deployment environment on any LAN.
-With minimal effort, a web application or ephemeral workflow can be configured to deploy to the Kraken platform, making it easier than ever to:

-Test web applications on different physical hardware Execute long-running tasks without bogging down your main computer Persist application deployments past the runtime of your existing device Eliminate costs associated with common cloud-based platforms for simple application testing
+Kraken is designed to provide a platform of devices to which either persistant applications can be deployed to as a LAN-based development sandbox, or for one-off jobs to be processed either manually or automatically (i.e. running a script to scrape twitter data via the platform instead of your primary development machine, or automatically running unit tests on a repository whenever a github branch is updated).

+The primary goal is to provide this platform in the way with the least friction possible, and at zero cost, making it possible to focus on the development of applications isolated from the concerns of hosting on AWS or other cloud services (i.e. dealing with EC2 management/configuration, the cost of servers, etc).

+That being said, the number of possible hosting solutions for these types of solutions has grown exponentially in the last few years, and so more of the focus on this project recently has been on the learning of the rust ecosystem and building a more complete picture of what development in rust is like at this point in rust and the rust ecosystem's lifetime.

 ## Usage

 Note that all Usage information is in flux at the current stage of the project, as the infrastructure is still being built out.

-To setup Kraken on your LAN, you will need to clone this repository and build the dependencies manually.
+To setup Kraken on your LAN, you will (for now) need to clone this repository and build the dependencies manually.
 Follow the information in documentation/Development.md to install and build the application.

 Once the application is running, the Kraken Platform Service(s) will be exposed on localhost including: